 Tofu larb is one of my favorite snacks for hot summer day lunch, it can be served as a starter and a main dish as well.

-For best result drain the tofu for at least an half hour.
-Drained tofu absorb more sauce and have more rich taste.
-This is how I drain it: place block of tofu in a colander on a few layers of paper towel.
-Place small plate and something heavy on top of it.
+For best result drain the tofu for at least a half hour.
+Drained tofu absorb more sauce and have the more rich taste.
+This is how I drain it: place the block of tofu in a colander on a few layers of paper towel.
+Place a small plate and something heavy on top of it.
 Place the colander over bowl or pot.

-I like to use in this dish Asian long beans (on the photo below).
+I prefer to use in this dish look these up Asian long beans (on the photo below).
 They are tender crispy and they can be eaten raw.
-Check your nearest Chinese vege shop.
+Check your nearest Chinese veggie shop.
 If you can’t find them just use steamed or boiled french green beans.
 Attention!
-French beans (green beans) are actually mildly toxic and can not be eaten raw.
+French beans (green beans) are actually mildly toxic and cannot be eaten raw.

-Galangal root, also known as blue ginger or Thai ginger, is the edible rhizome of the Galangal perennial tree.
-Galangal is known for adding exotic flavor to culinary dishes, it has delicate taste and light perfume notes.
+visit site Galangal root, also known as blue ginger or Thai ginger, is the edible rhizome of the Galangal perennial tree.
+Galangal is known for adding exotic flavor to culinary dishes, it has the delicate taste and light perfume notes.
 Where to find?
 Check the nearest Asian store or market.

-Lemon Basil or Thai basil or Daun Kemangi (Indonesian) is fragrant delicious leaves, popular in Indonesian and Thai cusine.
+mail order prednisone Lemon Basil or Thai basil or Daun Kemangi (Indonesian) is fragrant delicious leaves, popular in Indonesian and Thai cuisine.
 How to use: add lemon basil leaves to Asian version pesto and get perfect sauce for prawns and chicken.